 Although RICE can be helpful, sometimes further treatment is necessary.
 For example, medications such as non-steroidal anti-inflammatories drugs (NSAIDs) can reduce pain and swelling.
 Immobilization in a sling, splint, brace or cast can reduce movement, which may reduce pain and facilitate healing.
 Physical therapy or home exercises are sometimes recommended to increase the speed of recovery and to help the patient return to sports.
 Surgery also may be needed to stabilize or repair the injured area.
 Fortunately, most sports injuries do not need surgery.

-At Castle Orthopaedics and Sports Medicine, our physicians will fully assess your sports injury and organize your treatment plan.
+At Castle Orthopaedics, our physicians will fully assess your sports injury and organize your treatment plan.
 Our professional services also include X-ray, MRI, physical therapy, hand therapy, and surgery.